 Personalize it with your favorite quotes or family photos.
 Make it a point to use your new command center every day, and direct other family members to it when they come to you looking for something organized there.
 If something isn’t working, don’t abandon the whole system.

 Continually look for ways to improve your command center and tweak it to fit the way your family works.
-The best command centers are those that are functional, organized and personalized so they reflect your family’s activities and lifestyle.
+The best home command centers are functional, organized, and personalized so they reflect your family’s activities and lifestyle.